Last updated: May 4, 2026

 Fire safety:

-Step 6: Submit Your DHHR License Application
+Step 8: Submit the Application and Receive Your License

-After submitting your application, DHHR will:
+After BFA receives your complete application, they will:

-- Review your application for completeness
+- Review application for completeness

-- Schedule a pre-licensing inspection of your facility
+- Schedule a pre-licensing inspection

 - Review background check results for all required individuals

-- Verify training certifications
+- Verify training certifications and STARS enrollment

-License duration: All WV child care licenses are valid for 2 years.
-Renewal applications must be submitted 30-60 days before expiration.
+License duration: WV child care licenses are valid for 2 years.
+Renewal applications should be submitted 30-60 days before expiration.
+BFA conducts unannounced monitoring visits throughout the license period.

-Step 7: Register Your Business
+Step 9: Register Your Business and Set Up Payroll

 - LLC formation: $26 through the WV One Stop Business Portal

-- Business Registration Certificate: $30 from the WV State Tax Department (handled through the same portal)
+- Business Registration Certificate: $30 from the WV State Tax Department

 Cost to Start a Daycare in West Virginia